auyer/Protonup-rs/docs/docs.md

 3. **Download for Lutris**: Install Wine-GE/GE-Proton for Lutris
 4. **Custom Location**: Install to a custom directory
 5. **Manage Installations**: View and manage existing Proton versions

+## External Interactions

+This software relies on the [github.com/GloriousEggroll/proton-ge-custom](https://github.com/GloriousEggroll/proton-ge-custom) project repository to be available.
+We should make it possible to add custom repositories, but this is not necessary at the moment.

 ## Development